copasi/basico/paper.md

 Most recently we added the automation of profile likelihood calculations, that for a given parameter estimation result, automatically generates [profile likelihood plots](https://basico.readthedocs.io/en/latest/notebooks/Profile_likelihood.html).
-This is another example, that would have been quite cumbersome to do without basico.
+This is another example, that would have been quite cumbersome to do without `BASICO`.
 Following the approach of Schaber [@SCHABER2012183] `BASICO` generates parameter scans (running a local optimization method) for each parameter to be estimated, can run these individual models in parallel, and generate the likelihood plots from the generated data.